 PAUL F. BEICH CANDY Co., Bloomington, Ill.
 (Whiz candy bar), is testing a total of 29 oneminute transcribed spot announcements a week in Chicago on WGN, WENR and WIND.
 Other markets will be added if the test is successful.
-Arthur Meverhoff & Co.
+Arthur Meyerhoff & Co.
 Chicago is agency.

-446-FOOT TOWER of KWTO, Springfield, Mo., narrowly escaped damage when an airplane crashed to the ground 75 feet from the base.
+446-FOOT TOWER of KWTO, Springfield, Mo., narrowly escaped bringheid, Mo., harrowny escaped damage when an airplane crashed to the ground 75 feet from the base.
 Pilot Stanley Hampton, smiling amid the wreckage, was giving a student acrobatic instruction when a wing pulled off the plane.
-Hampton and the student parachuted to safety, as the plane spun in, barely missing the KWTO radiator.
+Hamp-ton and the student perschild to ton and the student parachuted to safety, as the plane spun in, barc-ly missing the KWTO radiator.